Berg Orchestra: Films

-In 2009, at the Spanish Synagogue in Prague, Berg premiered Jan Dušek's incidental music for E. Mason Hopper's 1922 silent film Hungry Hearts.
+In 2009, at the Spanish Synagogue in Prague, Berg premiered Jan Dušek's incidental music for E. Mason Hopper's 1922 silent film Hungry Hearts. featuring a live recording of Berg Orchestra premiering Jan Dušek's incidental music, official website.

 Nuberg Award

-The Nuberg competition, established in 2006, selects winners from among the newly composed work commissioned by the orchestra during the previous year.
-Given the short lifespan of individual concerts, it is another means of providing young composers with valuable and generally hard-to-find exposure.

 The competition gives out one Nuberg Award per year.
 The jury consists of distinguished figures from the international contemporary music world who, according to Vrábel, are entirely from outside the Czech Republic, and not only for the objectivity they provide.
-"It’s also for the young composers to have feedback from the international music scene," he told Česká pozice.
+He told Česká pozice: "It's also for the young composers to have feedback from the international music scene".

 Outside awards and recognition

 Peter Vrábel is a Gideon Klein Prize holder.
 In 2010, Vrábel and Berg Orchestra were commended for artistic excellence and the promotion of Czech music by the Czech section of the International Music Council of UNESCO.